-This model was first introduced by us Air Force to measure the software quality in 1977. the main aim of this model is to fill the gap between user and developers by focusing are the number of software quality factors that indicates the view of both users and developers.
+Air Force introduced this model to measure software quality in 1977.
+The main aim of this model is to fill the gap between users and developers by focusing on the number of software quality factors that indicate the view of both users and developers.

-Mccall’s quality model classifies all the software requirements into 11 software quality factors.
+McCall’s quality model classifies all the software requirements into 11 quality factors.
 Again, those 11 factors are grouped into three different categories: product operation, product division, and product transition factors:

 - Product operation factors − Correctness, Reliability, Efficiency, Integrity, Usability.